Leptogenesis in exponential $f(R)$ gravity model: Gravitational Baryogenesis with Exponential Gravity

 Comparing with Eq~(\ref{density mn}) temperature is written as,

 Using Eq. (\ref{RicciScalar}) and ~(\ref{temperature}), it follows that

 and hence from Eq.(\ref{eta and R}) and (\ref{rd}) the net lepton asymmetry can be written as

-where $T_D$ is the decoupling temperature, at which the lepton violating interactions go out of equilibrium.
-Eq.~(\ref{eta susy}) shows that for leptonic asymmetry to be physical, there will be upper bound on $\beta < 2$.
-The best fit value of $\beta$, when axion taken as a dark matter, is $0.8$ \cite{Odintsov:2023nqe}.
-Interestingly, this is within the upper bound on $\beta$ which we have obtained, so far we have calculated leptonic asymmetry $\eta_l$.
-The baryonic asymmetry $\eta$ is related to leptonic asymmetry $\eta_l$ as
+where $T_D$ is the decoupling temperature, at which the lepton-violating interactions go out of equilibrium.
+Eq.~(\ref{eta susy}) shows that for leptonic asymmetry to be physical, there will be an upper bound on $\beta < 2$.
+The best fit value of $\beta$, when the axion is taken as dark matter, is $0.8$ \cite{Odintsov:2023nqe}.
+Interestingly, this is within the upper bound on $\beta$ which we have obtained, so far we have calculated the leptonic asymmetry $\eta_l$.

+In the presence of sphaleron transition, leptonic asymmetry will lead to the creation of baryonic asymmetry in the universe \cite{saphos}.
+As the transition rate is Boltzmann suppressed and proportional to $e^{\frac{-E_{sph}}{T}}$, where $E_{sph}$ is the barrier height (related to up and down type Higgs vacuum expectation values), the $B+L$ violating sphaleron transition becomes very small near the universe's first-order electroweak phase transition.
+But $B-L$ is still conserved, because of this, the leptonic asymmetry $\eta_l$ will be converted to baryonic asymmetry $\eta$ \cite{saphos,Harvey1990,Kuzmin1985,Farrar:1993sp,fukugita1986baryogenesis} as :

-The value of $c$ depends on the model in which lepton number violating interactions are present.
-The value of the constant $c$ will be discussed separately in the context of specific models having lepton number $L$ violating interactions.
-In Fig.~\ref{ctp1}, we have shown the variation of decoupling temperature with parameter $\beta$.
+in which $c$ depends on the model in which lepton number-violating interactions are present.
+The value of the constant $c$ will be discussed separately in the context of specific models having lepton number $L$-violating interactions.
+In Fig.~\ref{ctp1}, we have shown the variation of decoupling temperature with parameter $\beta$ to get the required baryonic asymmetry.
 The qualitative feature of the variation of $c^{1/5} T_D$ with $\beta$ can be found in Fig.~\ref{ctp1}.
-For higher value of $\beta$ the decoupling temperature $T_D$ decreases.
-Comparing the upper and lower plots in Fig.~\ref{ctp1}, one can see that for higher value of $M_*$, the $T_D$ value increases to get required baryonic asymmetry.
+For the higher value of $\beta$, the decoupling temperature $T_D$ decreases.
+The black dot represents the best fit value of $\beta=0.8$, corresponding to $T_D$ being around $1.4 \times 10^{16}$ GeV.